Updated: Oct 4, 2021

 "My English name is HaHa", our guide to the Great Wall of China informed us.
 "It means laughter."
 She advised, "If you are buying pearls for your wife buy top quality.
 If they are for your girlfriend get them on sale."

 The Emperor thought he had everything when in reality he had nothing.
 People worship this deceased man today.
 As we left the tour HaHa called out, "Have a nice dream".
 Maybe she knew people would have nightmares about that horrible place?
 Life lesson: Mark 8:36 asks, "For what will it profit a man, if he gain the whole world but lose his own soul?"

 Life lesson: Jesus told us He is preparing a place for us.
-If Earth is so beautiful after six days of creation what does Heaven look like after 2,000 years?
-Keith Green, a popular Contemporary Christian singer, mused about this years ago.
+If Earth is so beautiful after six days of creation—what does Heaven look like after 2,000 years?
+Keith Green, a popular Contemporary Christian singer, posed this question years ago.
 Blessings, Beloved.